PrestaShop/docs/src/content/1.7/development/components/grid/filter-types-reference/_index.md

 ## Filter types reference

 Filter types are actually Symfony Form types used in the grid to filter columns.
+Each filter must be associated to a column present in the definition using the `setAssociatedColumn` function present in all Filter types.

 ### SearchAndResetType